go-gl/glow/README.md

     ./glow generate -api=gl -version=3.3 -profile=core -remext=GL_ARB_cl_event
     go install ./gl-core/3.3/gl

-**NOTE:** You will have to provide your GitHub account credentials.
+**NOTE:** You will have to provide your GitHub account credentials to update the XML specification files.

 A few notes about the flags to `generate`:
 - `api`: One of `gl`, `gles1`, `gles2`, `egl`, `wgl`, or `glx`.